 In 1901 the 65 year old Carnegie wanted to retire and concentrate on doing good with his wealth.
 He therefore sold his steel making interests to John Pierpont Morgan for the sum of $480 million, of which Carnegie received $225 million personally.
 The result was known as US Steel.

 Andrew Carnegie had long published articles and books proclaiming the need for the rich to put their wealth to good use, and from 1901 onwards he put his principles into practice.
-By the time he died in 1919, Carnegie had given $350,695,653 to good causes.
+By the time he died in 1919, Carnegie had given over $350m to good causes (by some estimates, this would equate to over $76 billion today).
 In later life he returned to Scotland for part of each year, where he had purchased Skibo Castle near Dornoch as a highland residence.

 Carnegie's philosophy can be summed up in a piece he wrote relatively early in his life: